 The title is a play on "Christmas Rappin'

 ," a 1979 song by Kurtis Blow that was the first rap song released on a major label.

 In 1981, rap music was just starting to enter the mainstream, and The Waitresses used a spoken style that could be considered rapping.
 Also, Chris Butler liked the play on the word "wrap," since the story wraps around, coming full circle at the end.

 Inspiration for this song came from the magical Christmas feeling engendered in New York City that is seen in movies like Miracle on 34th Street

 .
 It's the idea that things will somehow work out in the end.
-"There is a feeling in New York that there is something in the background cooking around that time of year," Chris Bulter said in our interview
+"There is a feeling in New York that there is something in the background cooking around that time of year," Chris Bulter said in a Songfacts interview

 .
 "It does make things work out OK."

 In 1981, this song was released as a single and appeared on the compilation A Christmas Record

 , which featured Christmas songs by various ZE Records artists, including Was (Not Was) and Davitt Sigerson.